 The University's General Revenue Bond ratings are currently affirmed at Aa2, AA and AA by Moody's Investors Service, Standard & Poor's and Fitch, respectively, with a positive outlook by Moody's Investors Service and stable outlooks by Standard & Poor's and Fitch.
-The University's Limited Project Revenue Bonds and Medical Center Pooled Revenue Bonds are currently affirmed at Aa3, AA- and AA-by Moody's Investors Service, Standard & Poor's and Fitch, respectively, with a positive outlook by Moody's Investors Service and stable outlooks by Standard & Poor's and Fitch.
+The University's Limited Project Revenue Bonds and Medical Center Pooled Revenue Bonds are currently affirmed at Aa3, AA- and AA- by Moody's Investors Service, Standard & Poor's and Fitch, respectively, with a positive outlook by Moody's Investors Service and stable outlooks by Standard & Poor's and Fitch, respectively, with a positive outlook by Moody's Investors Service and stable outlooks by Standard & Poor's and Fitch, respectively, with a positive outlook by Moody's Investors Service and stable outlooks by Standard & Poor's and Fitch.

-Commercial paper borrowings increased by \$752.5 million in 2020 as compared to 2019 and decreased by \$207.3 million in 2019 compared to 2018.
+Commercial paper borrowings decreased by \$957.0 million in 2021 as compared to 2020 and increased by \$752.5 million in 2020 compared to 2019.
 Commercial paper is primarily used as interim financing for construction projects and short-term financing for other needs.
 Commercial paper fluctuates based upon the timing of refinancing construction projects with the issuance of long-term revenue bonds.
 The University has various revolving credit agreements totaling \$700.0 million with major financial institutions for the purpose of providing additional liquidity for certain variable-rate demand bonds, commercial paper and for other liquidity needs.